 Though it may be brighter, the picture quality of the Samsung KS8000 isn’t quite as good as other smart TVs in its price range.
 The brightness of the panel does combat ambient lighting very well, which means that the colors won’t be washed out in brighter rooms.
 Samsung smart TVs also have the Tizen smart TV interface, which is sleek and intuitive.
 The remote control for this TV can also be used to control various other devices like your sound bar and cable box, however compatibility is somewhat limited, so don’t expect “universal remote” capabilities.
 With a minimalist design, the Samsung KS8000 is an attractive smart TV and an excellent option for environments where light is a concern.

 Do you own any of these TVs?
-What was your favorite TV of 2016?
+What’s your favorite TV of 2018?
 Let us know in the comments!